 Every greenhouse will require a watering system, but the type and size required can depend on a few factors including the size of your greenhouse, the number of plants and the type of plants you’re growing.
 We have put together a guide below that details some of the features of each system.

 These systems require water pressure, so are often combined with a solar powered pump from a water butt and can be completely automated.
-These systems are useful for greenhouses of any size, as they can be scaled perfectly up or down.
+They’re useful for greenhouses of any size, as they can be scaled perfectly up or down.

 Seed capillary mats (also called self-watering trays) are one of the most effective, quick and low maintenance methods of keeping plants hydrated.
 The mats work by absorbing water, often from a reservoir which makes the mats wet.
 The plants are then placed on this and have access to water as and when they need it.
 This also forces plants to grow deeper roots, as their source of water is from below them.